Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Method

-Next, we validate the generated topics and viewpoints.
-Starting with the 40 topics from the prior step, we check the generated outputs for comprehension.
-Four had incomplete viewpoints (i.e., \texttt{GPT-4} only provided viewpoints representing one side) and three were either worded in a confusing manner or presented viewpoints that did not present opposite stances, leaving us with 33 topics.
+We start by manually filtering the generations for comprehension.
+Using the 40 topics from the prior step, we check that the generated outputs contained opposing viewpoints, covered controversial topics, and were worded in a manner that participants would understand.
+From this step, we filtered out seven topics: four had incomplete viewpoints (i.e., the model only provided viewpoints representing one side) and three were either worded confusingly or presented viewpoints that did not present opposite stances, leaving us with 33 topics.

-We further validated the remaining topics by working with Prolific participants who self-reported as active members of \texttt{r/politics} or \texttt{r/worldnews}.
-First, participants completed a screening quiz to confirm their knowledge about the subreddits.
-In the quiz, participants selected which post titles were likely to appear in their selected subreddit from a set of three titles---two from their selected subreddit and one from another political subreddit (see Appendix~\ref{sec:app_kq} for examples).
-If they identified all the correct post titles, participants qualified for the survey.
-Participants were asked whether a given topic is relevant to the subreddit.

-Ultimately, from the 33 topics, we randomly selected 11 for our final study to ensure there are an adequate number of responses per topic for our analysis.
-These topics covered a range of political and social issues, including abortion rights, military spending, and affirmative action.
-Each identified \textit{topic} contains two \textit{viewpoints} that articulate two main clusters of opinion on the topic: for example, with affirmative action, one viewpoint states, ``I believe affirmative action counters systemic biases and fosters a diverse, inclusive society,'' and the other viewpoint states, ``I believe affirmative action could unintentionally cause reverse discrimination and undermine merit, potentially increasing societal division.''
-For the full list of topics and viewpoints, refer to Appendix Table~\ref{tab:viewpoint_list}.